shoelace-style/localize/README.md

 ## Why this instead of an i18n library?

-It's not uncommon for a custom element to require localization, but implementing it at the platform level is challenging.
+It's not uncommon for a custom element to require localization, but implementing it at the component level is challenging.
 For example, how should we provide a translation for this close button that exists in a custom element's shadow root?

 ```html
 <button type="button" aria-label="Close">